AirNet: Neural Network Transmission over the Air: Introduction

-We consider the system model illustrated in Fig. \ref{fig:system_model}, where an \textit{edge server}, e.g., a base station (BS), should enable an end user's device, called the \textit{edge device} to carry out inference on local data samples.
-We do not constrain the edge device to be of any particular type; it can be a mobile phone, an autonomous car, a drone, a medical device, etc. There is a strict latency constraint as well as the usual resource constraints on the wireless channel from the edge server to the edge device.
-The edge user, having received the wireless transmission will reconstruct a local model, which is then used for the inference task.
 Consider, for example, vision- or LIDAR-aided channel estimation or beam selection, where an autonomous car aims at establishing a high-rate millimeter wave connection with a BS in the non-line-of-sight setting, based on the input from its cameras or LIDAR sensors \cite{mashhadi2021federated, mmwave_itu}.
 The best approach would be to provide the car with a DNN, optimized specifically for the coverage area of the particular BS.
 However, we cannot expect each car to store DNNs trained for every possible cell area that it may go through.
 Instead, it is much more reasonable to assume that locally-optimized DNNs would be delivered to vehicles as they move around, and come into a coverage area of a particular cell.
 Another important application of model delivery is federated/distributed learning over wireless channels \cite{gunduz_magazine, chen_distributed_learning}.
-In such problems, a locally trained/updated model is shared with a parameter server or neighbouring devices at each iteration of the training process, and a highly efficient delivery is essential considering that training a large DNN model can require thousands of iterations.
-Same would hold for many other DNN-aided edge applications that may require localized optimization of DNN parameters, e.g., various localization services.
+In such problems, a locally trained/updated model is shared with a parameter server or neighboring devices at each iteration of the training process, and highly efficient delivery is essential considering that training a large DNN model can require thousands of iterations.
+The same would hold for many other DNN-aided edge applications that may require localized optimization of DNN parameters, e.g., various localization services.
 On the other hand, sending even a relatively simple VGG16 \cite{vgg} network requires transmission of roughly $15\times 10^6$ 32-bit floating-point parameters.
-Assuming standard LTE connection at channel signal-to-noise ratio (SNR) of $5\textrm{dB}$, and capacity-achieving channel codes, such a transmission would require roughly 30 seconds to complete, which is unacceptable for most time-sensitive edge intelligence applications.
+Assuming a standard LTE connection at a channel signal-to-noise ratio (SNR) of $5\textrm{dB}$, and capacity-achieving channel codes, such a transmission would require roughly 30 seconds to complete, which is unacceptable for most time-sensitive edge applications.